 Although Affordable Care Act (ACA) plans offer coverage for 10 essential health benefits, these plans don’t protect against every health concern.
-Your clients may greatly benefit from supplemental insurance, particularly dental, vision, and hearing plans.
+Your clients may greatly benefit from supplemental insurance, or complementary coverage, particularly dental, vision, hearing, hospital indemnity, or accident plans.

 Below, we’ll give you five tips on how to find the right ancillary coverage for your clients who would like to maximize their protection and shield themselves from higher out-of-pocket costs.